Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 - Tannehill averages 230.3 passing yards per game in six matchups against the Texans, 2.2 fewer yards his over/under in Sunday's game.

-- Tannehill threw one touchdown pass five times and multiple TDs three times against the Texans.
+- Tannehill threw a touchdown pass five times and multiple TDS three times over three of those outings against the Texans.

 - Note: Tannehill's stats vs. Texans date back to 2016.

-- The 253.4 yards per game the Texans are conceding through the air makes them the NFL's 20th-ranked pass defense.
+- The 253.4 yards per game the Texans are giving up through the air makes them the NFL's 20th-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Texans defense is ranked 10th in the NFL.
+- The Texans have allowed 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances